"

 Self-Report Surveys

 One of the largest self-report crime surveys is the monitoring the future (MTF) national survey.
 Administered annually by the University of Michigan Survey Research Center since 1975 (Monitoring the Future, n.d.), the original mtf survey was distributed to approximately 16,000 senior high school students in 133 public and private high schools.
-Since 1991, the MTF survey has expanded to include 8th, 10th, and 12th graders, totaling around 50,000 students and 420 public and private schools yearly.
+Since 1991, the MTF survey has expanded to include eighth, 10th, and 12th graders, totaling around 50,000 students and 420 public and private schools yearly.
 Additionally, a subset of participants receives yearly follow-up surveys throughout secondary school, college, and adulthood.
-This longitudinal approach allows researchers to gain insight into how perceptions of crime and drug use evolve over the lifespan.
+This longitudinal approach allows researchers to gain insight into how perceptions of crime and drug use evolve over the individual’s life span.

 Limitations of Self-Report Crime Surveys

 Self-report crime surveys, such as the MTF, offer valuable insights into “dark figures” and juvenile perspectives on crime and drug use.
 However, these surveys also have limitations.
-Firstly, despite being anonymous, participants may still feel ashamed or fearful of providing truthful information.
+First, despite being anonymous, participants may still feel ashamed or fearful of providing truthful information.
 Additionally, individuals may exaggerate their criminal behavior or forget important details of these acts.
 Furthermore, like any survey, misinterpretation of the questions may lead participants to provide inaccurate information.

 Image of a magnifying lens placed atop an array of colorful charts and graphs.